friol/liaison/README.md

 <br/>
 I'm obviously not the first one to do that, and for sure Liaison is not the best language to solve Advent of Code, but as long as I went through the old AOC problems and solved them with my language, I felt more and more proud of myself.
 <br/><br/>
-Liaison is pretty similar to C or Python; it's mono-source file (at the moment you can't include external source files) and, ad said, quite verbose.<br/>
+Liaison is pretty similar to C or Python; it's mono-source file (at the moment you can't include external source files) and, as said, quite verbose.<br/>
 The simplest Liaison program looks like this:
 <br/>